srobo/ops-manual/internal-structure/kit-team.md

 ## The Kit Team Committee

-The Kit Team Committee is a group of 3 people who develop and clearly communicate a strategic vision, coherent with the values of Student Robotics, for the Kit.
+The Kit Team Committee is a group of three people who develop and clearly communicate a strategic vision, coherent with the values of Student Robotics, for the Kit.
 The committee ensures that resources are always used in the best interests of the charity and is accountable to the Trustees, The committee delegates responsibilities and resources to the rest of the team.

 ## Roles and Responsibilities